Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Evaluation

-Figures~\ref{fig:cov-str} and \ref{fig:crash-str} already demonstrate the performance advantage of Psyzkaller over Syzkaller.
-To further evaluate its effectiveness, we also conducted 48-hour fuzzing campaigns on the selected Linux kernel versions using Healer under identical conditions.
-The resulting branch coverages and numbers of crashes achieved by the three fuzzers are summarized in Figures~\ref{fig:cov-fuzzer} and \ref{fig:crash-fuzzer}, respectively.
+When comparing against SOTA fuzzers, we evaluate Psyzkaller against Syzkaller (the baseline) across three kernel versions in our testbed (results shown in Figures~\ref{fig:cov-str} and~\ref{fig:crash-str}).
+We further compare Psyzkaller, with RCD enabled, against Syzkaller, ACTOR, and SyzDescribe on Linux kernel version 6.2.
+We include ACTOR and SyzDescribe because they are the only approaches that, like Psyzkaller, improve fuzzing by inferring SDRs and that we were able to successfully rebuild.
+More broadly, although many kernel fuzzing techniques have been open-sourced, most cannot be reliably reproduced across arbitrary kernel versions due to complex software dependencies and incomplete implementation details.

-As shown in Figure~\ref{fig:cov-fuzzer}, Psyzkaller consistently outperformed both Syzkaller and Healer in terms of branch coverage across all tested kernel versions.
-Specifically, Psyzkaller improved branch coverage by 4.6\%–7.0\% over Syzkaller, depending on the kernel version, whereas Healer achieved only 0.4\%–4.0\% improvement.
-With respect to crash detection (Figure~\ref{fig:crash-fuzzer}), Psyzkaller detected 110.4\%–187.2\% more crashes than Syzkaller (a total of 1,206 crashes detected by Psykaller compared to 516 by Syzkaller), while Healer detected even fewer crashes than Syzkaller (e.g., 25 versus 119 on kernel version~6.12).
+\textbf{Comparison with Syzkaller.} Table~\ref{tab:pvs} summarizes the branch coverage and number of crashes achieved by Syzkaller and Psyzkaller across the three kernel versions.
+It is evident that Psyzkaller consistently outperformed Syzkaller.
+Specifically, Psyzkaller improved branch coverage by 4.6\%–7.0\% depending on the kernel version.
+In terms of crash detection, Psyzkaller identified 110.4\%–187.2\% more crashes than Syzkaller, detecting a total of 1,206 crashes compared to 516 by Syzkaller.

-The comparison between Syzkaller and Healer is consistent with findings reported in prior work~\cite{bulekov_no_2023, mock}.
-One contributing factor may be that our experiments relied on the open-source version of Healer—the only publicly available version—rather than the full version described in~\cite{sun_healer_2021}.
-Moreover, the open-source release of Healer has not been updated for more than two years and does not support the latest Syzlang descriptions used by Syzkaller.
-For these reasons, Healer was excluded from our subsequent vulnerability analysis.